Automated Document Classification

 And the beautiful part?
 All training is performed in a visual editor so you see in real-time how documents will be processed.

 Transparent A.I. removes any mystery as to how the machine learning models are functioning and how the supervised classification works.

-Here are 3 tools you can use in Grooper software to understand and classify documents and content:
+Here are 3 tools you can use in Grooper document classification software to understand and classify documents and content: